 The setting?
 Nova Batida takes places in two lofty urban spaces 20 minutes from the heart of the vibrant city of Lisbon.
 You can choose to stay within the city or embrace the great outdoors with a variety of camping options.

 What to expect?
-A huge line-up across a spectrum of music – highlights for me include Jayda G, Akala, Nubya Garcia, Slowthai and Awesome Tapes from Africa… I could go on!
-How’s that for diverse??
-Extracurriculars include activities spanning supper clubs, wellness, museum tours, workshop and debates that come together to create a fully culturally immersive experience.
+A big line-up across a spectrum of music coming soon… Extracurriculars include activities spanning supper clubs, wellness, museum tours, workshop and debates that come together to create a fully culturally immersive experience.